0xbuidlman/PhoneBattery/README.md

 # PhoneBattery
 PhoneBattery is a simple utility that lets you check your phone's battery life on your Apple Watch.
 It is very simple and doesn't do anything else than that.

 PhoneBattery is also **available for free** on the [App Store](https://itunes.apple.com/us/app/phonebattery-your-phones-battery/id1009278300?ls=1&mt=8)!
+Please leave a rating, if you like PhoneBattery!

 I had the initial idea for this app on the plane from WWDC back to Germany, polished it at home and here it is now.

-Unfortunately, I don't have enough time to keep this app updated.
-So, if you are interested help me updating PhoneBattery!

 ### System Requirements

-* Requires iOS 9 or newer
+* Requires iOS 10 or newer
-* Requires watchOS 2 or newer
+* Requires watchOS 3 or newer

 You can also download an old build [here](https://github.com/marcelvoss/PhoneBattery/releases/tag/1.0.2), that is compatible to iOS 8 and watchOS 1.